PatrickF1/fzf.fish/README.md

 Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because the key binding configuration is sourced first on shell startup and so will not see it.

 Next, set your own key bindings by following [conf.d/fzf.fish][] as an example.
-Your search variables command should reference the `fzf_search_vars_cmd` variable instead of hardcoding the command.
+Your search variables key binding should reference the `fzf_search_vars_cmd` variable instead of hardcoding the command.

 ### Pass fzf options to all commands